neuratim/frameosu-music/README.md

-The app's own music lives in the app's repository, at `packages/frameosu/app/assets/music/`, and is **not** part of this library: it is 91.2 MB of pieces cut for FrameOsu's own reels rather than a shelf anybody browses, and putting it here would make every clone of this repository pay for it.
+The app's own music lives in the app's repository, at `packages/frameosu/app/assets/music/`, and is **not** part of this library: it is 91.2 MB of pieces cut for FrameOSU's own reels rather than a shelf anybody browses, and putting it here would make every clone of this repository pay for it.
 Its catalogue entries state an `asset` and no `path` — there is nowhere to fetch them from, because they are already in the build.